Summary

 Balloon valvuloplasty

-Balloon valvuloplasty doesn’t cure the condition and further surgical treatment may be needed later in life.
-This procedure is usually used as a temporary measure or to relieve symptoms when other options are not available.
+Balloon valvuloplasty is usually used a temporary measure or to relieve symptoms when other options are not available.
+Further surgery or procedures may be needed later in life.

 Where to get help